Packers Radio Network Affiliates

 McCarren first joined the team's broadcasts in 1995, working his first four seasons with Irwin and McGee.
 Inducted into the Packers Hall of Fame in 1992, he also is a favorite among television viewers in northeast Wisconsin.
 After 27 years, he retired from Green Bay television and joined the Green Bay Packers' digital department as their sports analyst.
 McCarren has been voted Wisconsin Sportscaster of the Year four times (1994, 1996, 2002, 2007) by the National Sportscasters and Sportswriters Association.
 In June 2016, McCarren was inducted into the Wisconsin Broadcasters Association Hall of Fame.

-WTMJ, which has been broadcasting the team's games since November 1929, continues its long-standing role as the flagship station of the Packers Radio Network.
+The Game WRNW begins its first season as the flagship station of the Packers Radio Network.